PhVerkerk/LASLA_tagger/README.md

 This code has been successfully deployed on Mac (OS 10.13.6) and Windows 10 and 11.
-It should work also on Linux, provided that a version of Qt is availlable for the target system.
+It should work also on Linux, provided that a version of Qt is available for the target system.

 ## Description
 Ce programme associe une double lemmatisation et